SmartThingsCommunity/smartapp-sdk-nodejs/docs/classes/_smart_app_d_.smartapp.md

 ▸ **installed**(`callback`: function): *[SmartApp](_smart_app_d_.smartapp.md)*

-Defines a handler to be called the first time a SmartApp is installed.
+Defines a handler to be called after configuration the first time a SmartApp is installed.
 If not specified then the `updated()` handler will be called on the initial installation as well as updates.

 **Parameters:**